fifth-postulate/parser-combinators/articles/java-magazine/parser-combinators.md

     }
 ```

 - G: It does!
-Would it not be great if you can make this more generic?
+Would it not be great if you could make this more generic?
 - D: Do you want to accept the character to match?
 Like so

 ```kotlin